 Revenue Recognition.
 We enter into contracts principally on the basis of competitive bids.
 We frequently negotiate the final terms and prices of those contracts with the customer.
 Although the terms of our contracts vary considerably, approximately 88% of our revenues are based on either a fixed price or unit price basis in which we agree to do the work for a fixed amount for the entire project (fixed price) or for units of work performed (unit price).
-Approximately 8% of our revenues are earned from contracts where we are paid on a time and materials basis, and approximately 4% of our revenue is earned on a cost plus or other basis.
+Approximately 12% of our revenues are earned from contracts where we are paid on a time and materials basis.
 Our most significant cost drivers are the cost of labor, the cost of materials and the cost of casualty and health insurance.
 These costs may vary from the costs we originally estimated.
 Variations from estimated contract costs along with other risks inherent in performing fixed price and unit price contracts may result in actual revenue and gross profits or interim projected revenue and gross profits for a project differing from those we originally estimated and could result in losses on projects.
 Depending on the size of a particular project, variations from estimated project costs could have a significant impact on our operating results for any fiscal quarter or year.

 We complete most of our projects within one year.
 We frequently provide service and maintenance work under open-ended, unit price master service agreements which are renewable annually.
 We recognize revenue on service, time and material work when services are performed.
 Work performed under a construction contract generally provides that the customers accept completion of progress to date and compensate us for services rendered, measured in terms of units installed, hours expended or some other measure of progress.
-Revenues from construction contracts are recognized on the percentage-of-completion method.
-Revenues recognized on a percentage-of-completion basis, all of which are fixed price or cost plus arrangements, comprised approximately 56% of our total revenue for the year ended September 30, 2018.
-The percentage-of-completion method for construction contract is measured principally by the percentage of costs incurred and accrued to date for each contract to the estimated total costs for each contract at completion.
+Revenues from construction contracts are recognized on the percentage-of-completion basis, all of which are fixed price or cost plus arrangements, comprised approximately 60% of our total revenue for the year ended September 30, 2019.
+The percentage-of-completion method for construction contracts is measured principally by the percentage of costs incurred and accrued to date for each contract to the estimated total costs for each contract at completion.
 We generally consider contracts substantially complete upon departure from the work site and acceptance by the customer.
 Contract costs include all direct material and labor costs and those indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs and depreciation costs.
 Changes in job performance, job conditions, estimated contract costs, profitability and final contract settlements may result in revisions to costs and income, and the effects of such revisions are recognized in the period in which the revisions are determined.
 Provisions for total estimated losses on uncompleted contracts are made in the period in which such losses are determined.